vmware-archive/streaming-runtimes/docs/streaming-runtime-build.md

 ```
 (For no-native build remove the `-Dnative`).

-## User Defined Functions -
+## User Defined Functions

-follow the [User Defined Function](./user-defined-functions) about information how implement and build your own UDF
-and how to use it from within a Processor resource.
+Follow the [User Defined Function](./user-defined-functions) documentation to learn how to implement and build UDFs, and how to use them from within a Processor resource.